ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     (optional) A parameter which will be associated with incoming calls matched by this rule.
 This parameter can be used in the following cases:

     - the value of the parameter can be retrieved in a connection script via the '&1' variable (see “Connection – Disconnection Scripts”)
-    - For an XOT line: the parameter can specify the LU name for an incoming PCNE call.
-The terminals on the AntiPCNE line to which the call is routed must be defined in a logical pool (see “Terminals on an AntiPCNE line”)
     - For an HTTP line: the parameter can specify the LU name to be used as the VTAM relay for an incoming HTTP call.
 The relay terminals on the HTTP line must be defined in a logical pool (see “Terminals on an HTTP line”).

 An asterisk at the end of the LU name signifies that the parameter is a prefix rather than a specific value.

 For an HTTP line: The value $URL$ in the “Parameter” field indicates that the actual parameter value will be obtained from the userdata field of the URL (see “VIRTEL URL formats” in the VIRTEL Web Access Guide).

 .. note::